The Saturn – Pluto Conjunction

-In April, Jupiter catches up to Pluto for another new cycle conjunction, in close proximity to Saturn.
+In March and April, Jupiter catches up to Pluto for another new cycle conjunction, in close proximity to Saturn.
 Later in the year, from August until December, Mars entering and retrograding in Aries will square Jupiter, Saturn, and Pluto in turn.

-Another total solar eclipse takes place on the day of the Northern Hemisphere summer solstice cardinal point of 0° Cancer.
+Another Total Solar Eclipse takes place on the day of the Northern Hemisphere Summer Solstice cardinal point of 0° Cancer.

 Key Dates and Configurations

-- December 26, 2019: solar eclipse at 4° Capricorn, conjunct Jupiter.
+- December 26, 2019: Solar Eclipse at 4° Capricorn, conjunct Jupiter.

 - January 12, 2020: Saturn–Pluto new cycle conjunction at 22° Capricorn, in a tight conjunction with the Sun, Mercury, and Ceres.
 Saturn and Pluto conjoin while also on their respective South Nodes; the South Node of Pluto will be at 20° Capricorn, and the South Node of Saturn at 23° Capricorn.